codedarkness/spectrwm/README.md

 Add your keybindings in /.config/spectrwm/spectrwm.conf.
 And change your terminal before installing

-Too lazzy! that's why i user *Manjaro* o *Debian* to install my base system and work from that.
+Too lazzy! that's why i use *Manjaro-Architec* o *Debian* to install my base system and work from that.